jesseryanharris/accelerometer-tidy-dataset/README.md

     > x_train <- read.csv(file = "UCI HAR Dataset/train/X_train.txt", sep = "", header = FALSE)
     > y_train <- read.csv(file = "UCI HAR Dataset/train/y_train.txt", sep = "", header = FALSE)

 2. For the R data frame generated from features.txt, the script drops the numbering column, then uses the matrix transpose function (t) to reshape the results into a 1 x 561 data frame.
-This causes the variable names to be horizontally arranged so they can be easily assigned as variable names to the data in the next step.
+This causes the variable names to be arranged such that they can be easily assigned as variable names to the data in the next step.

     > features <- features %>% select(2) %>% t